Quetzaly88/Battleship_P3-python/README.md

 Project 3
 Code Institute

-    This is a simple quiz game that tests your knowledge with true/false questions.
-This game includes: a log-in form, a set of questions, a track of your score and a form for feedback.
+    This project has the workspace template from Code Institute.
+It's a simple battleship game using exclusively Python code.
+This game includes: two board, one for the computer and one for a user.
+Ten oportunities to guess wand hit where the computer's ships are and a track of hits and misses.
+At the end a message "Game Over" will be printed and the hits, misses and Ships that were in the board will be shown.

 ![mockup](./assets/readme.files/mockup.webp)